 Dealing with rigid or unreasonable clients is a common practice for those working in customer service.
 The reason why interviewers ask this question is to find out how you handle difficult situations and where you draw the line.
 The example shows how to address the situation and formulate a suitable answer:

 “I dealt with unreasonable requests before.
 Do you mind me giving an example?
 I recently had a client that purchased [Product X] and he was under the assumption that a particular set of applications was included in the price.
 The request to implement some additional features to the initial package would have cost our company $1000 extra on a $5000 product.

 Although I want to say ‘Yes’ as often as I can, I had to say ‘No’ and disappoint the client.
 However, I offered a free monthly trial and 10% discount on [Product Y].
 I also informed the client that I would bring the request up at the next board meeting to see if we could consider the addition down the line.”

 “Although I don’t have any working experience yet, I do have my ways to deliver a negative message to others when necessary.
 For example, I’d say that the request falls outside of our expertise or that we simply don’t have the time and resources to give the attention he or she deserves.
 I would, however, always inform the client about an alternative service or give a few referrals to get him or her started.
 I think that is the best approach to turning something negative into a positive customer experience.”

 Interview Question Tips

-- Don’t ramble or speak negatively about the client.
-Don’t show signs of annoyance, edginess, irritation or other behaviour that’s fueled by emotions.
-Focus on the reasoning and logic.
+- Don’t show signs of annoyance, edginess, irritation or other behavior that’s fueled by emotions.
+You need to focus on reasoning and logic in your example answer.

-- Do provide an answer that shows your de-escalation techniques.
-These include, among others, being empathetic and non-judgemental, ignoring challenging questions and keeping a neutral tone and body language.
+- Do show your de-escalation techniques such as being empathetic and non-judgmental, ignoring challenging questions and keeping a neutral tone and body language.